hi, i am serena!

 I studied Cultural and Environmental Heritage at the University of L’aquila and I graduated with a master’s thesis in History of Architecture, wrote in Zagreb during my Erasmus exchange.
 That gave to me the opportunity to travel all around Croatia and meet people from all around the world.

 I moved in Zurich afterwards and I found myself challenged to start over, to learn a new language and having difficulties to continue my career where I left.
-This road-block offered to me other opportunities: I started to work in Sales, as a Promoter and then as a Brand Ambassador of renomated brands: that developed my Empathy, my sense of the other’s needs, and I also got trained to offer the best customer/user experience.
+This road-block offered to me other opportunities: I started to work in Sales, as a Promoter and then as a Brand Ambassador of renomated brands: that developed my Empathy, and my sense of the other’s needs.
+I got trained to anticipate and understand customer needs, and behaviors, and offer the best customer/user experience.

-I started in the meanwhile to study Graphic principles, Store Layout and finally Human-Computer Interactions.
-My passion in the digital and digitalization, in graphic, in people, in multiculturalism never stopped and made me the User Experience Designer that I am now.
+I started in the meanwhile to study Graphic principles, Store Layout and finally Human-Computer Interactions principles.
+My passion in the digital and digitalization, in graphic, in people, in multiculturalism keeps me curious and motivated to design user centered experiences.

-I spend a lot of my free time in contact with nature, mostly skiing and hiking but also exploring cities’ corners and exploring tasting opportunities!
+I spend a lot of my free time in contact with nature, mostly skiing and hiking but also exploring cities’ corners, and tasting opportunities!

 It is crucial for me to confront myself with other cultures and environments, therefore I travel as much as I can.
 All the places I visited so far enriched me, but I feel a special attachment to one in particular: Japan.